The

 The English hated Thomas Jefferson more than any 'non-French' person alive.

-I am proud to say that I had already ruined their entire 'empire scheme' with the results
+I am proud to say that I had already ruined their entire 'empire scheme' with the Declaration of Independence.
+Only me and my family knew what my real reason was for going to France.
+I might have been tortured

 they would declare the Constitution in violation of their laws, hence